If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 This is especially a good idea if you’re storing it between trips.
 Using a gun oil designed to dry leaves a protective coating on the head and won’t leave it with an oily finish.

-The top-end hatchets use steel better suited to heavy work and tend to avoid stainless steel.
+The top-end camping axes use a steel blade better suited to heavy work and tend to avoid stainless steel.
 This makes them last a lot longer but does make them more susceptible to rust.

 Is it Worth the Weight?